FWuermse/grw/docs/updated-algorithm.typ

   return ($Psi$, identity)
 ], caption: [Improved algorithm for rewriting.]) <subterm>

 We have to adjust the algorithm for relation inference slightly to handle both algorithms.
 We introduce the new sum type `RewriteResult` with the constructors `identity` and `success`.
 The `success` constructor holds the same tuple as seen in the `Rew` output and the `identity` constructor holds no further information.
-The modified version in @infersubp matches for those two constructors and infers the relation only if neccessary.
+The modified version in @infersubp matches for those two constructors and infers the relation only if necessary.

 #figure(
 algo(